micromdm/nanodep/docs/operations-guide.md

 The `-storage` and `-storage-dsn` flags together configure the storage backend. `-storage` specifies the name of backend type while `-storage-dsn` specifies the backend data source name (e.g. the connection string).
 If no `-storage` backend is specified then `file` is used as a default.

+##### diskv storage backend

+* `-storage diskv`

+Configure the `diskv` storage backend.
+This backend manages DEP authentication and configuration data within plain filesystem files and directories.
+It has zero dependencies and should run out of the box.
+The `-storage-dsn` flag specifies the filesystem directory for the database.
+If no `storage-dsn` is specified then `diskv` is used as a default.

+*Example:* `-storage diskv -storage-dsn /path/to/my/db`

 ##### file storage backend

 * `-storage file`